Oliv-ramon/oliv-ramon/README.md

 ### About me

+I was an engineering student when I found myself building my first website using just HTML and CSS.
+At that time I already had been tasting code on the college, but never that way, putting stuff on the screen... that was magic for me!

+This happens in a live of driven education, they give us a taste of what we would learn in the Bootcamp.
+I started the Full-stack web development Bootcamp with them and since the beginning, my life has changed.

 Before I had never found something to be professionally in love with, which makes me want to work and learn every day.
 Code that is it for me.
-And today, as a Full-Stack Software Engineer, I can do what I fell I was born to do: deliver value, solve problems and make people's life easier also learn every day with that.
+And today, as a Full-Stack Software Developer, I can do what I fell I was born to do: deliver value, solve problems and make people's life easier also learn every day with that.

-- 📚 I’m a full-stack web developer
+### Curiosities

+- 🌇 I really enjoy a beautiful landscape, mainly if it is in the sunset or have a lot of clouds (i like to watch their movement ☁️).
+- 🍪 I can eat a lot of cookies with cold milk, to me this sounds like divine 😂.
-- ☮️ Love food, animals, games, tv shows, animes, sports, music and be with my friends
+- ☮️ Love food, animals, games, tv shows, animes, sports, music and be with my friends.
-- 💬 Ask me about tech, fitness, or any topic above
-- ✨ Fun fact: i love to eat cookies with cold milk, for me this sounds like divine 😂
-- 😀 Pronouns: he/his/him
+- I leaved the parent'zhouse when i was 15... funny history

 ## Languages and tools 🛠️

-### Front-end:
+### Front-end

 <div style="display: inline_block"><br>
   <img align="center" alt="Ramon-HTML" height="50" width="60" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-plain-wordmark.svg" />